 Loan losses consist of individual and group write-downs on lending activities that are on the balance sheet of Storebrand Bank Group.
-In the Group's income statement, the item is classified under loan losses.
-With regard to loan losses that are on the balance sheet of the Storebrand Livforsikring Group, these will not be included on this line in either the alternative income statement or in the Group's income statement, but in the Group's income statement will be included in the item, net income from financial assets and property for customers.
+In the Group's statutory income statements, the item is classified under loan losses.
+With regard to loan losses that are on the balance sheet of the Storebrand Livforsikring Group, these will be included in the item, net income from financial assets and property for customers in the statutory income statements for Storebrand Livsforsikring.